Hola and greetings from Spain guys!

 After we finished our adventure in Llulcalcari, we headed

-Son Serra de Marina, another part of the island which is usually visited by
+over to Son Serra de Marina, another part of the island which is usually visited by

 locals and Spanish people.
 This beach was so peaceful in comparison to the